-

 Whiskey

-Barbera d’Asti Superiore 'La Crena' by Vietti is an exciting red.
+The Barbera d’Asti Superiore 'La Crena' by Vietti is an exciting red.
 The oldest part of the vineyard was planted in 1932.
-Thanks to its aging of about 18 months in barriques, barrels and steel, it perfectly combines the concentration of red fruits with mineral, spicy and balsamic veins giving opulence and richness one in a kind.
+Thanks to its aging of about 18 months in barriques, large barrels, and steel, it perfectly blends the concentration of red fruits with a mineral, spicy, and balsamic vein, offering a unique opulence and richness.

 - Product Category